karlhorky/playwright-tricks/README.md

 By default, [Playwright will pipe any stderr output](https://playwright.dev/docs/test-webserver#:~:text=webserver%20environment%20variable.-,stderr,the%20process%20stderr%20or%20ignore%20it.%20Defaults%20to%20%22pipe%22.,-stdout) from any server configured in `webServer` to the process stdout, to show errors in the Playwright logs.

 However, often stderr from a server indicates some problem which should be investigated and fixed.
-One way of achieving this would be to fail the currently running test upon any stderr output from the server, as proposed in [Playwright issue #38001](https://github.com/microsoft/playwright/issues/38001).
+One way of achieving this is to fail the currently running test upon any stderr output from the server, as proposed in [Playwright issue #38001](https://github.com/microsoft/playwright/issues/38001).

 Until Playwright implements a first-class solution for this, failing the currently running test on stderr output from a server can be achieved in many cases by creating a wrapper script `exit-on-stderr.ts` which will exit the server on any stderr output: